Articles and Guides/ Latest Posts

 The most famous type of lectin is gluten, the protein found in wheat, barley, rye, and sometimes oats.
 But there are many harmful lectins (and some good ones, too!) besides gluten.

-Wheat Germ Agglutinin (WGA), is a type of very small protein found in whole grains, more specifically in the bran.
-So, when eating whole-grain bread, we are not only exposed to gluten and other bigger lectins but also to WGA, which can pass the mucosal barrier of your gut even if your gut is not compromised.
+Wheat Germ Agglutinin (WGA), is a very small protein found in grains, more abundantly in the wheat kernel.
+So, when eating whole-grain or white bread, we are not only exposed to gluten and other bigger lectins but also to WGA, which can pass the mucosal barrier of your gut even if your gut is not compromised.

 Plant lectins are found in most plants’ seeds, some grains (read more about grains and lectins in this article), skins, rinds, and leaves.
 They are considered anti-nutrients that interfere with the absorption of nutrients, and especially minerals, in the gut.